 A Ranking Game for Imitation Learning

-$\texttt{rank-game}$ is a simple and intuitive framework for imitation.
+rank-game is a simple and intuitive framework for imitation.
 This game is played between two players: the policy and the reward function.
 Reward function’s job is to take all the behavior rankings present in the dataset and learn a reward function that satisfies those rankings.
 The policy agent’s objective is to maximize the reward function.
 So what are behavior rankings and what does it mean to satisfy them?
 Behaviors are defined as state-action or state-only visitation distribution, i.e. places where the agent visits.
 A ranking between behaviors is used to specify that the expert would prefer one behavior over the other.
 A reward function that satisfies behavior rankings ensures that the average return under lower ranked behavior is smaller than the higher ranked behavior.
 More formally, the ranking game is defined as follows:

 Unifying IRL and Learning-from-preferences

-The $\texttt{rank-game}$ framework proposed above neatly encapsulates prior work in IRL and Learning from preferences.
+The rank-game framework proposed above neatly encapsulates prior work in IRL and Learning from preferences.
 First, let’s see how IRL is a part of this framework.
 The classical IRL optimization can be written as:

 The inner optimization learns a reward function that ensures that the return gap under the reward function is maximized between the current policy’s behavior and the expert behavior.
 Thus in this case, our ranking dataset is effectively the preference that expert is better than the current agent and the ranking loss used is what we term as supremum loss (maxmizes the performance gap).

-Now, when the ranking dataset only contains the offline preferences between suboptimal trajectories, and the ranking loss is set to be the Luce-Shepard loss, $\texttt{rank-game}$ reduces to previous methods like T-REX and under a bayesian setting to B-REX.
+Now, when the ranking dataset only contains the offline preferences between suboptimal trajectories, and the ranking loss is set to be the Luce-Shepard loss, rank-game reduces to previous methods like T-REX and under a bayesian setting to B-REX.

 A Ranking Loss for the Reward Agent

 Our proposed framework require a loss function that can ensure that the rankings are satisfied.
 A large class of loss function exists that accomplish this – Luce Shepard, Lovasz-Bregman Divergencs and the earlier mentioned supremum loss.
 While we can use any loss function that learns reward function satisfying the rankings in the dataset we would like one with nice properties.
-To that end, we propose a loss function called $L_k$ that attempts to induce a performance gap of $k$ between all behavior preferences in the dataset. $L_k$ is defined by the following regression loss:
+To that end, we propose a loss function called Lk that attempts to induce a performance gap of k between all behavior preferences in the dataset.
+Lk is defined by the following regression loss:

-Simply put the lower preferred behavior is regressed to a return of 0 and more preferred behavior is regressed to a return of user-defined parameter $k$.
+Simply put the lower preferred behavior is regressed to a return of 0 and more preferred behavior is regressed to a return of user-defined parameter k.
 Some key properties of this loss function are:

-1. $L_k$ allows for learning bounded reward function with user-defined scale $k$.
-This is in contrast to previous Adversarial IRL approachs like GAIL, AIRL, $f$-MAX which learn unbounded rewards.
+1. Lk allows for learning bounded reward function with user-defined scale k.
+This is in contrast to previous Adversarial IRL approachs like GAIL, AIRL, f-MAX which learn unbounded rewards.
 A large scale of reward function makes the optimization landscape less smooth and a small scale can make the action-gap (difference of values of actions) small making the policy learning susceptible to extrapolation errors.

-2. The loss is principled. (a) In the setting of learning from expert demonstrations we have the vanilla rankings of the form $\text{agent}\preceq\text{expert}$.
-In this setting, we show that $L_k$ ranking loss minimizes the behavior divergence with the expert at convergence. (b) In the limit of infinite preferences it can recover the exact expert reward function.
+2. The loss is principled. (a) In the setting of learning from expert demonstrations we have the vanilla rankings of the form agentexpert.
+In this setting, we show that Lk ranking loss minimizes the behavior divergence with the expert at convergence. (b) In the limit of infinite preferences it can recover the exact expert reward function.

 3. The loss by design allows for incorporation of comparison between suboptimal behaviors.